TACC-Cloud/geoapi/README.md

 These are useful steps to follow when there are changes to the database model.

-First, apply migrations (Note, this is also done during running of initdb.py):
+First, apply migrations:

 ```
 docker exec -it geoapi alembic upgrade head
 ```

+**Note:** The above step is also automatically performed when running `initdb.py`

 Then, create migrations: